-- 1317.1.1 Blocking of the course by an official, a spectator, an animal or other obstruction. - 1317.1.2 Blocking of the course by a fallen competitor who does not clear the course quickly enough. - 1317.1.3 Objects in the course such as equipment of a previous competitor.
+- 1317.1.1 Blocking of the course by an official, a spectator, an animal or other obstruction. - 1317.1.2 Blocking of the course by a fallen competitor who does not clear the course quickly enough. - Objects in the course such as equipment of a previous competitor.

-- 1317.1.4 Activities of the first aid service which obstruct the racer. - 1317.1.5 Absence of a gate knocked down by a previous competitor that has not been promptly replaced. - Other similar incidents beyond the will and control of the competitor, which cause significant loss of speed or a lengthening of the racing line and consequently affect the competitors' time. - 1317.1.7 If an athlete misses a gate due to interference and clearly does not gain any advantage this action may not be considered as a DNF.
+- 1317.1.4 Activities of the first aid service which obstruct the racer. - Absence of a gate knocked down by a previous competitor that has not been promptly replaced. - Other similar incidents beyond the will and control of the competitor, which cause significant loss of speed or a lengthening of the racing line and consequently affect the competitors' time.